How Much to Tip Your Uber Driver: A Complete Tipping Guide

 Uber driver and passenger interacting positively in a car.

-How much should you tip your Uber driver?
-The standard tip for an Uber ride is 15–20% of the fare, with a minimum of $2–3 for short trips.
-For a $20 ride, that means tipping $3–4.
-For a $50 ride, tip $8–10.
-While tipping isn’t mandatory on Uber, drivers rely on tips as a significant part of their income — and most riders don’t realize how little drivers actually take home from each fare after Uber’s cut and expenses.
+How much to tip your Uber driver?
+The standard tip is 15-20% of the fare, with a minimum of $2-3 for short trips.
+For a $20 ride, that means tipping $3-4.
+For a $50 ride, tip $8-10.
+While tipping is not mandatory on Uber, drivers rely on tips as a significant part of their income.
+After helping dozens of rideshare drivers with their self-employment taxes over the years, I can tell you most riders have no idea how little drivers actually take home from each fare once Uber’s cut and expenses are deducted.

 • Short rides ($5-$10 fare): $2-3 tip (minimum)